Quantcast

 “We plan to raise money through the foundation and if we can give it out to people, that will spell hope for them,” Garvin said.

-The foundation will seek funds from corporations, individuals and a wide-variety of organizations on and off Long Island, Garvin said.
-He said he hopes the foundation will raise the $1 million “in less than a few years.”
+Garvin said the foundation will seek funds from corporations, individuals, and a wide variety of organizations on and off Long Island.
+He hopes the foundation will raise the $1 million “in less than a few years.”

 The plan for the LIAACC’s foundation comes as the Trump administration cuts funding for a variety of nonprofits.
 Business leaders fear they cannot count on the federal government for much aid in the coming years.
 Federal funding is drying up not only for nonprofits but for health and educational programs as well.
 Several nonprofits on Long Island, including environmental and housing organizations, are facing stiff cutbacks.

-Phil Andrews, president of the Garden City-based chamber, told the Press that the organization had become too busy with a variety of projects, and needed to split off its workload to include a separate fund-raising program.
-The foundation will have a separate board and an executive director, Andrews said.
+Phil Andrews, president of the Garden City-based chamber, told the Press that the organization had become too busy with a variety of projects and needed to split off its workload to include a separate fund-raising program.
+Andrews said the foundation will have a separate board and an executive director.

 READ ALSO: Leading LI’s African American Chamber to new heights